mseri/blog/content/posts/76-elucubration-humanocracy.md

 It is a fun thought experiment to imagine discussing this in a university meeting.
 Picture reading the points aloud and watching your colleagues' faces freeze or nervously grin (though maybe not if you work in economics or business).

-They'd be right to be suspicious.
+They would be right to be suspicious.

 Over the last few decades, management reforms in academia have often meant using a similar vocabulary to justify cutting permanent positions, outsourcing core services, and centralizing power in the hands of administrators who are increasingly disconnected from the realities of teaching and research.
 I'm grateful that at least here in the Netherlands, there is a legal requirement for [co-participation](https://nl.wikipedia.org/wiki/Medezeggenschap) in administrative decision-making.